GaloisInc/swanky/fancy-garbling/README.md

 secure.
 We implement this, and other security levels, in our [twopac](https://github.com/GaloisInc/swanky/twopac) library.

-Transitionally, garbled circuits operate over *boolean* circuits, where the values on wires are either 0 or 1.
+Traditionally, garbled circuits operate over *boolean* circuits, where the values on wires are either 0 or 1.
 This means the function you want to evaluate must be written in terms of boolean logic - ANDs, NOTs, XORs, etc. The costs of the garbled circuit are then in terms of how expensive each gate is to garble.
 For Boolean garbled circuits, the state